agrawal-neha/CoffeeMachine_SystemCoding/README.md

 Below are the classes and their APIs:
 1. CoffeeMachine:
-   -number of outlets
+   - number of outlets
-   -inventory details
+   - inventory details
-   -container in coffee machine for each ingredient that coffee machine supports
+   - container in coffee machine for each ingredient that coffee machine supports
    APIs:
-        -to fill all the ingrediemt container
+        - to fill all the ingredient container
-        -to refill any given ingredient container
+        - to refill any given ingredient container
-        -prepareBeverage
+        - prepareBeverage
 2. Inventory:
    -ingredients and their quantity available in inventory
    APIs:
-        -to get the quantity of any ingredient present in inventory -to update quantity of any ingredient in the inventory
+        - to get the quantity of any ingredient present in inventory
+        - to update quantity of any ingredient in the inventory
 3. IngredientContainer (a part of coffee machine)
-   -max capacity of the ingredient containers
+   - max capacity of the ingredient containers
-   -current quantity present in ingredient containers -indicators for each container which is ON when it is running low (Currently, set to 0, can be set to say <=10%)
+   - current quantity present in ingredient containers
+   - indicators for each container which is ON when it is running low (Currently, set to 0, can be set to say <=10%)
    APIs:
-        -to get capacity of the container for any ingredient -to get current quantity of the container for any ingredient -to update the current quantity of the container for any ingredient -to check if the indicator of an ingredient is low -to check if we have a container for a particular ingredient available or not
+        - to get capacity of the container for any ingredient
+        - to get current quantity of the container for any ingredient
+        - to update the current quantity of the container for any ingredient
+        - to check if the indicator of an ingredient is low
+        - to check if we have a container for a particular ingredient available or not
 4. Beverage:
-   -name of the beverage
+   - name of the beverage
-   -ingredients (name and quantity )
+   - ingredients (name and quantity )
    APIs:
-        -to get beverage name
+        - to get beverage name
-        -to get beverage details
+        - to get beverage details

 # Scenarios that are considered/handled